Linaria purpurea: Description

-It is a perennial herbaceous plant growing 30 to 70 centimeters tall with linear leaves 2 to 5 centimeters in length.
+It is a perennial herbaceous plant growing 1 m tall (rarely to 1.2 m) with erect stems bearing glabrous, glaucous grey-green linear leaves 2–4.5 cm long and 2–3 mm broad.
 The inflorescence is a raceme of flowers occupying the top of the stem.
-The flower is between 1 and 2 centimeters long with five lobes arranged into two lips with a spur at the end.
-The flower is usually light to medium purple in color.
+The flower is between 8–13 mm long with five lobes arranged into two lips with a 3–6 mm spur at the end.
+The flower is usually dark purple or violet, rarely pale or even white.
+The flowering season is long, from April to October.
 The fruit is a capsule.
+Plants at high altitude have broader leaves, up to 10 mm wide; these have been described as L. purpurea var. montana Caruel, but as the variation is continuous, this is not accepted as a valid taxon.